roomate/Chess-and-Tic-Tac-Toe/README.md

 ### For Tic-Tac-Toe

 The only class created is `Position\_Morpion`.
-This class simply describes the current board, as well as two pointers.
-The first pointer is points to a sister postion, that is, an alternative position at the same floor of the tree.
-The second points towards a children position, .
-This way, a tree data structure is coded without much effort.
-Eventually, its attributes are vector of int (or bool), a list of move, and two pointers.
+This class attributes are:
+    1. A grille object.
+It will plays the role of reference board.
+    2. A list of move.
+Stores the moves to apply to go from a reference board to the actual board.
+    3. A pointer towards a sister `Position\_Morpion`.
+    4. A pointer towards a children `Position\_Morpion`.

 ### For Chess